consistent-milk12/docs-md/generated_docs/memchr/ext/index.md

 - `fn distance(self, origin: Self) -> usize`

   Returns the distance, in units of `T`, between `self` and `origin`.

+  # Safety

+  Same as `ptr::offset_from` in addition to `self >= origin`.

 - `fn as_usize(self) -> usize`

   Casts this pointer to `usize`.

+  Callers should not convert the `usize` back to a pointer if at all possible.
+(And if you believe it's necessary, open an issue to discuss why.
+Otherwise, it has the potential to violate pointer provenance.)
+  The purpose of this function is just to be able to do arithmetic, i.e., computing offsets or alignments.

 #### Implementors